Best AI-Powered PR Platforms in 2026: Cision, Muck Rack, Propel, and Prowly Compared

 | Meltwater | Monitoring-heavy teams | Dataset breadth and 360 reporting | More intelligence platform than PR system |

 Buy the platform that closes the loop you cannot close manually.
-If your media lists are stale, start with Muck Rack or Cision.
-If your team already has distribution but no workflow discipline, look at Propel.
-If you need monitoring plus reporting across broader media surfaces, Meltwater is the bigger hammer.
+If media lists are stale, I would start with Muck Rack or Cision.
+If the team already has distribution but lacks workflow discipline, I would look at Propel.
+If the main need is monitoring plus reporting across broader media surfaces, Meltwater is the bigger hammer.

 - Identify the bottleneck.